sudarshan2401/tp/docs/DeveloperGuide.md

     Use case ends.

 - 3b.
-THe given class index is empty.
+The given class index is empty.

   - 3b1.
 EduTrack shows an error message.